Springfield Remanufacturing Corporation (SRC) is well-known for high-involvement business planning structure.

 If no one is using the results, the analytics function will fall flat from lack of support.
 If delivery of results is not timely, the analytics function will struggle to expand due to a lack of confidence from others.
 You should have a plan for how you intend to use the results of the analytics early in the process.

-To learn more about successfully incorporating analytics into your organization, join Jeremy Clopton at the 25th Annual Gathering of Games, where he will present an educational session on the topic.
-The Gathering of Games takes place September 7-9, 2016 in Dallas, TX.
+This article was written in conjuction with Jeremy Clopton's session presented at the 25th Annual Gathering of Games held in Dallas, TX.
 To learn more about the conference or to register, visit the Gathering of Games website.